skroggel/typo3-accelerator/readMe.md

 * **filesForLayout** contains the keys and CSS-files that are to be included if the layout of the page matches the defined key.
 The keys are the values set in the defined layoutField- / layoutFieldNextLevel-property of the page ("pagets__"-prefix is removed).
 If there is no match, no file will be included.
 The example above would include the files criticalOne.css and criticalTwo.css on a page on which the backendLayout-property is set to "pagets__home".
 * **filesToRemoveWhenActive** defines files that will be removed from page.includeCss if criticalCSS is activated and working on the current page

-Please note: The variants only work with the enable-attribute
+Please note: The variants only work with the enable-attribute.

 If the pageType 1715339215 or the GET-Param no_critical_css=1 is used critical css is disabled.
 This is helpful for rendering the critical css e.g. via NPM critical.